jonmifsud/cacheabledatasource/README.markdown

 ## How do I purge the cache?
 Simply go into System menu and find Cacheable DB Datasource; from there you can select which datasource you want to purge the cache for.

-## Why are so many cache files created?
+## Why are so many cache entries created?
 Cache entries are never deleted, only overwritten when they have expired.
-It is normal to have many files generated for each data source since the filename is a hashed signature of all of its configuration properties and filters.
-This means that if you have pagination enabled, a cache file is generated for each page of results since each page creates a unique combination of filters.
+It is normal to have many entries generated for each data source since the filename is a hashed signature of all of its configuration properties and filters.
+This means that if you have pagination enabled, a cache entry is generated for each page of results since each page creates a unique combination of filters.

 It works this way to allow for very wide, rather than narrow, hierarchies.
 Say you have a site showcasing bands, 10,000 in total.
 Your Band page accepts an artist entry ID and filters the Bands section to show that single entry.
 For this wide sitemap, you would require each instance of the Band Profile datasource to be cached individually.
 Which it is :-)

 ## Changelog

-* 0.6, 2011-02-18
+* 0.6, 2011-11-29
 	* First public release of the extension that superseeds cacheabledatasource provided by Nick Dunn.
 Stores into database and adds some additional features.